 When you’re shopping around, look for the pocket trumpet grade.
 These trumpets are often listed as novelty, practice and professional.
 Novelty models are simply that, a novelty trumpet.
 The quality of these models will vary quite a bit.
 Models designed specifically for practice are of decent quality and are usually used by music students or professionals for practice only.
 A professional model is suitable for use as an auxiliary model during a live performance.

 Next, look at a trumpet’s bore and bell diameter.
-The pocket model with a larger bore and bell diameter will often have a much better range and intonation.
-They are can work well with a standard sized trumpet mute.
+A pocket model with a larger bore and bell diameter will often have a much better range and intonation.
+They can work well with a standard sized trumpet mute.

 You should also check out the average consumer rating on Amazon, which can be very helping in terms of narrowing down your choices and learning what consumers had to say about performance and quality.

 Prices can also vary, based on how a model is graded and the type of features and accessories that are included.

 Musicians who have plenty of gigs out of town quickly get tired of the hassle that comes with traveling with their instrument.
 They’re also worried that their instrument can get destroyed in transit or lost, or they simply don’t want to deal with the hassle of packing it up and paying the extra fees for baggage.
 Pocket models can be carried around in a small suitcase or backpack, which is what makes them an ideal option for the frequent traveler.